Csekiro/ChunkCopy/README.md

 ----------------------------------------------------------------------------

-The source area <x1> <z1> and <x2> <z2> It defines a diagonal selection; any two opposite corners will work.
+The source area x1 z1 and x2 z2 define a diagonal selection; any two opposite corners will work.
 Since it's a full chunk copy, the y-axis range defaults from the world bottom to the world top and cannot be changed.

-The destination area <x3> <z3> The offset method is similar to the vanilla /clone command, which means you define the coordinates of the north-west, lower corner of the destination area (i.e., the point with the smallest coordinate values on each axis).
+The destination area x3 z3.The offset method is similar to the vanilla /clone command, which means you define the coordinates of the north-west, lower corner of the destination area (i.e., the point with the smallest coordinate values on each axis).

 Chunk borders can be viewed by pressing F3+G.